rsc's Diary: ELC-E 2017 - Day 3

 The talk started with an introduction about update usecase, based on USB sticks up to network based setups. swupdate can (similar to RAUC) make use of the hawkBit update server.
 It is also possible to implement a secure fallback to an existing update slot.
 Other requirements such as atomicity or making sure that only properly validated firmwares are rolled out to the field are more or less similar to what we are used to.

 swupdate exists since 2014 and is licensed under GPLv2/LGPLv2.
 During the last time, it found quite some contributors.
 The system has a local interface, it is possible to integrate it into applications and it provides a set of OTA update variants.
-Yocto and buildroot integration is availabe; the supported bootloaders are U-Boot and grub. swupdate's update format is based on CPIO.
+Yocto and buildroot integration is available; the supported bootloaders are U-Boot and grub. swupdate's update format is based on CPIO.
 There are handlers for different backend store device and a LUA scripting facility.
 Boot counters are possible when being used with U-Boot.
 The developers have topics like bootloader fallback, file updaters, a progress indication interface and a streaming update mechanism on their agenda.

 Zero-Copy Video Streaming on Embedded Systems the Easy Way

-In the last Pengutronix talk of the conference, Michael Tretter and Philipp Zabel talked about their experiences how to reduce memory bandwith in video streaming scenarios.
+In the last Pengutronix talk of the conference, Michael Tretter and Philipp Zabel talked about their experiences how to reduce memory bandwidth in video streaming scenarios.
 The usecase are systems that capture video with a sensor, process it, transfer it via some network channel, receive it on a 2nd system and display it.
 The tasks need a certain amount of processing power, while the systems often have low power requirements.

 One of the typical issues is that the various components in the SoCs need their data in special colour formats: cameras provide bayer pattern, encoders/decoders need YUV, while 3D units understand tiled formats.
 The task is to move those video buffers around without wasting memory bandwidth.